OpenMW/openmw/README-win32.txt

 You only need the binary or the source package, not both.
 The DLL pack is needed in both cases.

-If downloaded the source release, please read COMPILE-win32.txt before reading the rest of this file.
+NOTE: If downloaded the SOURCE release, please read COMPILE-win32.txt before reading the rest of this file.

 Configuration